How Google local listings information is collected and sourcedBy Solange Messier

 Monitor user reviews and interactions

-User reviews and interactions play a significant role in how Google collects information about local businesses.
+User reviews and interactions play a significant role in how Google collects information about local businesses, especially since you don't have the option to turn them off.
 Positive reviews can help businesses establish credibility and trust with potential customers.
 Negative reviews, while unpleasant, also give businesses an opportunity to demonstrate their responsiveness and transparency with customers and users.

 Businesses should monitor their online reviews regularly and respond to both positive and negative reviews in a professional and timely manner.
 Using reputation management software makes it easy to do this at scale, boosting their business listing’s SEO in the process.